-Kaitlin E. Thomas has taught at Norwich since January 2015.
-She holds a BA in Hispanic Studies from Washington College and an MA in Latin American & Spanish Language & Literature from New York University (Madrid).
+Kaitlin E. Thomas completed her doctorate in Hispanic studies at the University of Birmingham (U.K.).
+She holds a Bachelor of Arts in Hispanic studies from Washington College and an Master of Arts in Latin American and Spanish language and literature from New York University (Madrid).

-Thomas has also completed non-degree studies with the Council of International Education Exchange in Buenos Aires, Argentina, and Sevilla, Spain; the Centro Panoamericano de Idiomas in Guanacaste, Costa Rica; the Universidad Antonio de Nebrija, in Madrid, Spain; and the Universidad Centroamericana ‘José Simeón Cañas’ in La Libertad, El Salvador.
+Thomas has also completed nondegree studies with the Council of International Education Exchange in Buenos Aires, Argentina, and Sevilla, Spain: the Centro Panoamericano de Idiomas in Guanacaste, Costa Rica; the Universidad Antonio de Nebrija in Madrid, Spain, and the Universidad Centroamericana “José Simeón Cañas” in La Libertad, El Salvador.

 At Norwich, she teaches the courses Spanish I and II, Intermediate Spanish I and II, Advanced Spanish I and II, Hispanic Literature, the special topics classes U.S. Latinas/os and the Border, Music and Politics in Latin America, Contemporary Cuba, and La Hashtag nation.

 Her research delves into U.S. and Latina/o identities that are resulting from trans-border cultural and national fusion, undocumented Latina/o immigration, and contemporary Mexico.
 She is interested in intersections between social media and cultural iconography as well as exploring music as a site for resistance.